alexhayes/django-migration-fixture/README.md

 From this point it's just a matter of running `migrate` to apply your data migrations.

+Note that this solution also supports rolling back your migration (by deleting using primary key) - thus if you don't want your data removed when doing a rollback you should fake.

 ## API

 `fixture(app, fixtures, fixtures_dir='fixtures', raise_does_not_exist=False)`